How to sell or trade-in your Android phone to get the most money

 (Image credit: Ara Wagoner / Android Central)

-We recommend you keep up with good sanitation practices for your phone even when you aren't selling it, but as you're getting ready to move on to something else, it's especially important that you give your old phone a good and thorough cleaning.
-People take their phones with them nearly everywhere, making them a petri dish for all of the germs you encounter each day.
+We carry our phones with us nearly everywhere and it's safe to say, just about every germ that has touched our hands has reached our phones.
+We recommend you keep up with good sanitation practices for your phone even when you aren't preparing to sell it, but as you're getting ready to move on to something else, it's especially important that you give your old phone a good and thorough cleaning.

 As such, we strongly encourage you to clean and disinfect your phone before shipping it out.
 You can go all out and buy a phone cleaning kit or keep things simple with disinfectant and screen wipes.
+Try to keep liquids out of the charging port and make sure the phone is dry before packing it up.

-Remove SIM and SD cards
+Remove SIM and SD card

 Back up data